pgadmin-org/pgadmin4/docs/en_US/getting_started.rst

    change_user_password

-In a Desktop Deployment, the pgAdmin application is configured to use the desktop runtime environment to host and display the program on a supported platform.
+In a Desktop Deployment, the pgAdmin application is configured to use the desktop runtime environment to host the program on a supported platform.
 Typically, users will install a pre-built package to run pgAdmin in desktop mode, but a manual desktop deployment can be installed and though it is more difficult to setup, it may be useful for developers interested in understanding how pgAdmin works.

 Contents: